 The Northern Colorado Regional Forensic Laboratory (NCRFL) provides forensic Science services to the Weld County Sheriff’s Office, Larimer County Sheriff’s Office, the Greeley Police Department, the Fort Collins Police services and the Loveland Police Department.
 In addition, the Colorado Bureau of Investigations is a full participant in the laboratory and offers its services to any law enforcement agency within the Northern Colorado Region as well as serving as the quality oversight agency for the regional lab.
-This regional lab has staff provided by all 6 agencies listed above working in the following forensic disciplines: Digital & Multimedia Evidence (computers/cell phones, audio analysis and video analysis), Latent Prints, Impression Evidence (shoe and tire track comparisons), Firearms/Tool marks (to include serial number restoration and distance determination) and Drug Chemistry analysis.
+This regional lab has staff provided by all 6 agencies listed above working in the following forensic disciplines: Digital & Multimedia Evidence (computers/cell phones, audio analysis and video analysis), Latent Prints, Impression Evidence (shoe and tire track comparisons), Firearms/Tool marks (to include serial number restoration and distance determination), Drug Chemistry Analysis, and Forensic Biology.

 The services provided by the highly trained personnel in the NCRFL are as comprehensive in the specialty areas described above as in larger labs.
 The goal of the lab is to provide quality services that meet the needs of the criminal justice system in the northern Colorado region.
 Laboratory examinations and analysis carried out with integrity and technical competence will help exonerate the innocent as well as help convict the guilty.